-In fiscal 2015, the Foundation allocated $25 million towards cause-related work, including $13.7 million to research, $1.6 million for expanded research capacity (fellowships, awards, studentships) and $1.1 million on community health grants, as well as $3.8 million for health promotion and education programs.
+In fiscal 2016, the Foundation allocated $21.9 million towards cause-related work, which consisted of $13.9 million to research and expanding research capacity (such as fellowships, awards, studentships, etc.), as well as $8.0 million for health promotion and education programs.

 To view our most recent audited financial statements, select the year below:

 The Foundation awards grants every year through a process guided by four principles: rigour, accountability, fairness and transparency.

-A panel of unbiased experts recruited from across North America review eligible funding proposals to ensure that donor dollars will have maximum impact.
+A panel of unbiased experts recruited from across North America reviews eligible funding proposals to ensure that donor dollars will have maximum impact.
 Initiatives that are well-planned, highly relevant and have the potential to make a meaningful difference are recommended for funding.

 Our Cost of Fundraising and Administration

-The Foundation's cost of fundraising is 35.3%, which is a 0.8% reduction from the prior year, and reflects our ongoing commitment to reducing our cost of fundraising.
+The Foundation's cost of fundraising is 36.9%.
 CBCF follows best practices within the charitable sector and works to ensure our costs of fundraising and administration are within industry norms, for organizations of similar size, scope and fundraising focus.